bermarte/solution-write-up-example/README.md

 - 4 different implementations of the same original script
 - different tests made with Jest
-- an utility to create Markdown documentation in the `docs.md` file.
+- an utility to create Markdown documentation in the `docs.md` file
 - a script to create HTML documentation inside the `./out` folder

 ## Status